 When to get a spinal X-ray for back pain

-If you’ve turned to a physician for help with your back pain, a spinal X-ray may be recommended as part of the diagnostic process.
+A spinal X-ray may be recommended as part of the diagnostic process, as it is one of the most common imaging tests and can be used to diagnose a number of spine conditions.
 X-rays are simple, fast and painless outpatient imaging tests that can reveal several different problems within the spine.
-However, many back problems go away on their own, so your physician may recommend that you delay diagnostic imaging and allow your body a bit of time to heal.
+However, many back problems go away on their own, so depending on the severity of your pain and the amount of time your symptoms have been present, your physician may recommend that you delay diagnostic imaging and allow your body a bit of time to heal.

 How do spinal X-rays work?